The horrible 2020 is behind us; we greet 2021 with renewed spirits and hope that we will return soon to a normal, pandemic-free lifestyle.

 We’re often aspirational shoppers.
 We have the best intentions around having variety in our diet, having something at every meal that family members will enjoy; maybe something is on sale, so you purchase more than you’ll end up eating.

 A lot has been said about our consumer culture becoming the underlying foundation of our Western Civilisation over the last 2 centuries.
-Yet at CozZo, we believe there might be a more profound explanation to our urge to buy in excess to what we actually need, than simple consumerism.
+Yet at CozZo, we believe there might be a more profound explanation to our urge to buy in excess of what we actually need, than simple consumerism.
 This explanation may go way back into human history, to the time of our forager ancestors.

 Our ancestors lived as hunter-gatherers for over 60,000 years, depending on their food on wild animals and plants that needed to be hoarded to survive the long cold winters.